SurveyTools/FlightLogger/README.md

 FlightLogger
 ============

-RPI appliance to aggegate and log flight data
+Appliance to aggegate and log flight data